Skip to content

 Step by step making chicken and potatoes.

-1. Preheat the oven and place the chicken breasts and chopped potatoes on a large baking sheet.
+1. Prepare.
+Preheat the oven and place the chicken breasts and chopped potatoes on a large baking sheet.

 2. Make sauce.
 Whisk together the sauce ingredients.
 Drizzle ¾ of the sauce over the meat and taters and toss everything together.
 Bake for 15 minutes.